Lord Birkett & Lord Birkenhead communicate

 END OF RECORDING

-This transcript was taken from the original Trust website.
-It has been edited by K. Jackson-Barnes
+This transcript comes from the original Flint Trust website.
+It has been edited and updated by K. Jackson-Barnes.